 Best time to travel the Deep South?

 The best time to travel to the Deep South in the US is from November to May.
 Then the temperatures are the most pleasant for road tripping.
 In the summer it’s tropically warm and very humid.
 And yes, we were there during July and can absolutely agree.
 Besides, it’s also hurricane season from June to November, which means that your trip can be somewhat affected.
 But all in all, the weather conditions didn’t really affect our road trip.
 On the contrary, the harsh thunderstorms sometimes provided the most impressive lightning bolts that lit up the whole sky.
 That was quite special to see.
+Definitely check the weather before you go and prepare well by packing the right things for your Florida vacation and road trip.

 Our USA Deep South itinerary